appsody/website/content/docs/using-appsody/building-and-deploying.md

 This command completes the following actions:

 - Calls `appsody build` and creates a *deployment* Docker image, as described in the previous section.
-- Tags the image with the special prefix `local.dev`, making it accessible to your Kubernetes cluster.
+- Tags the image with the special prefix `dev.local`, making it accessible to your Kubernetes cluster.
 - Creates a deployment manifest file named `app-deploy.yaml`, in a `/deploy` subdirectory of the project directory.
 This yaml file is used to issue a `kubectl apply -f` command against the target Kubernetes cluster.
 The format of this yaml file depends on whether or not the stack you are using is enabled for the Appsody operator.

 ### Deploying your application through Docker Hub